 Camp Asbury is a church-related program operated as a ministry of the United Methodist Church.
 Camp Asbury is open to people of all Christian communions and to people who identify with no local church home.
 Camp Asbury’s primary mission is to help people grow as followers of Christ.
 Camp Asbury provides a safe environment to talk about matters of faith.
 Counselors help lead a daily small group Bible study based on a curriculum theme.
 Grace is said before each meal.
 Camp counselors also help lead camp-wide evening worship activities that give context to each week—Sunday opening campfire, Tuesday evening vespers, Thursday evening Communion, and Friday closing.
-All counselors participate in a staff worship hour on Sunday mornings at 11:00 AM that focuses the staff community on ministry for the week ahead.
 In matters of faith, Camp Asbury gives people room to be who they are and live their authentic identity.
 Camp Asbury does not insist that there is just one way to be a Christian.

 Together with a co-counselor, small group counselors provide 24-hour supervision and guidance of the campers in their living group.
 Counselors function as role models, teachers, encouragers and creative program guides.
 Counselors help kids grow in independence by leading campers through the day, setting behavioral boundaries, waking campers in the morning, settling campers at bedtime, working through homesickness, building community and resolving any conflict between campers.
 Counselors partake in a variety of activities with their campers, such as archery, canoeing, swimming, hiking, music, art, nature sessions, cookouts, low and high ropes, and the giant swing.
 Above all, counselors make camp a fun and exciting environment that campers will want to return to summer after summer.

 Camp requires good physical condition.
 Counselors often walk several miles per day over uneven terrain.
 Counselors work outdoors, rain or shine, for extended periods of time.